-Above is Charles Pena’s blog which was published in, The National Interest magazine.
-Pena argues that the United States has accomplished its mission in Afghanistan and should therefore pull troops out of the country.
+The above link will take you to Charles Pena’s blog which was published in, The National Interest.
+In it Pena argues that the United States has accomplished its mission in Afghanistan and should therefore pull U.S. troops out of the country.

-Below is my reaction to the incorrect premises Pena uses in proving his conclusion.
+The blog I’m writing now is my reaction to the incorrect premises Pena uses in proving his conclusion that the U.S. has accomplished its mission in Afghanistan.

 Premise 1) Authorization for the Use of Military Force approved by Congress on September 14, 2001 was “to use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001, or harbored such organizations or persons.”